flutter/website/src/docs/development/ui/layout/index.md

 ### ListTile

-Use
-ListTile, a specialized row widget from the Material Components library, for an easy way to create a row containing up to 3 lines of text and optional leading and trailing icons.
+Use ListTile, a specialized row widget from the Material Components library, for an easy way to create a row containing up to 3 lines of text and optional leading and trailing icons.
 ListTile is most commonly used in Card or ListView, but can be used elsewhere.

 #### Summary (ListTile)
+{:.no_toc}

 * A specialized row that contains up to 3 lines of text and optional icons
 * Less configurable than Row, but easier to use
 * From the Material Components library

 #### Examples (ListTile)
+{:.no_toc}

 <div class="row">
 <div class="col-lg-6" markdown="1">